 Once we’re sure that everything is as should be, we can click on “Create”.

 Then, the automation that we’ve set up will be activated and all opportunities will appear as a list in that area.

 Now Respona will add new opportunities to your pipeline every week.

 All you need to do is qualify those opportunities and reach out to the ones that fit your criteria.

 Of course, you need to keep in mind that the techniques you’re going to use will depend heavily on the goals that you’ve set.

 In our example, since we’re aiming to build links, we have to find ways to scale the link building process.

-However, if you’re focusing on other aspects of content promotion—social media marketing, for example—you might have to find other ways of automating and scaling your processes (e.g. using a tool like Buffer or Sprout Social).
+However, if you’re focusing on other aspects of content promotion—social media marketing, for example—you might have to find other ways of automating and scaling your processes (e.g. using a social media calendar tool like Buffer or Sprout Social).